litecoinfinance/electrumxltfn/docs/environment.rst

 .. envvar:: DAEMON_URL

   A comma-separated list of daemon URLs.
-If more than one is provided ElectrumX will initially connect to the first, and failover to subsequent ones round-robin style if one stops working.
+If more than one is provided ElectrumXLTFN will initially connect to the first, and failover to subsequent ones round-robin style if one stops working.

   The generic form of a daemon URL is::